starvagrant/toh/toh.markdown/the_culinary_black_arts.md

 Upon saying it I seemed to have found her cheeriness button.

-"You've liked them?" she asked unexpectantly.
+"You've liked them?" she asked unexpectedly.
 "I think, you know, that Atticus, well, he's not really capturing the whole spirit of the religion I think.
 I mean, we're going to have to face our sins and all but I think we're given blessings here on earth too.
 And you know it hasn't escaped my notice that when it wasn't necessarily safe to be a Christian, when things were all uncertain and dangerous there were certain women that really stood up, and I thought, you know.
 I'm sorry I didn't invite you this time, that won't happen again."

 "Well, you don't want to play favorites."
 I told her.